swlody/movie-recommender/README.txt

-		Correlation thresholding - only compare to neighbors above a certain threshold Best-n-neighbor - best n neighbors with highest correlations Keep database in memory and allow new searches
+		Correlation thresholding - only compare to neighbors above a certain threshold Best-n-neighbor - best n neighbors with highest correlations Keep database in memory and allow new searches Convert CSV to database format for fast searches?